 Denver Event Brings NFL Players and Farmers Together to Recognize Students

 When kids have professional football players cheering them on to make healthy choices and dairy farmers to teach them about where milk comes from, it’s a recipe for success.
-That recipe came to life at the Denver Fuel Greatness Touchdown Recognition Celebration at Mile High Stadium, where students were recognized for completing all six steps of the Fuel Up to Play 60 program.
+That recipe came to life at the Denver Fuel Greatness Touchdown Recognition Celebration at Broncos Stadium at Mile High, where students were recognized for completing all six steps of the Fuel Up to Play 60 program.

 Along with their recognition, students took part in the Healthy Schools Innovation Challenge.
 By using Hometown Grant funds, provided by the NFL Foundation, $10,000 was awarded to middle schools that pitched ideas to a judging panel about how to improve health and wellness for their school.
 These grants are opportunities for schools to provide better access to dairy through healthy eating improvements.